Restatement of Previously Issued Consolidated Financial Statements

 The calculation error affects only the Company’s rentals of infusion pumps to patients, which are paid for by third-party insurance payors.
 Revenue resulting from sales, service and rentals directly billed to health care providers is not impacted by this calculation error.

-The impact on the Company’s financial statements for the three and six months ended June 30, 2016 and 2015 is to increase the provision for contractual allowance (thereby reducing accounts receivable as shown on the balance sheet):
+The impact on the Company’s financial statements for the three and nine months ended September 30, 2015 is to increase the provision for contractual allowance (thereby reducing accounts receivable as shown on the balance sheet), as follows:

-The impact of these amounts were included in the following items on the Company’s consolidated financial statements for the three and six months ended June 30, 2016 and 2015:
+The impact of these amounts were included in the following items on the Company’s consolidated financial statements for the three and nine months ended September 30, 2015:

-The following tables present the effect of the correction discussed above and other adjustments on selected line items of our previously reported consolidated statement of operations for the three and six months ended June 30, 2016 and 2015, respectively.
+The following tables present the effect of the correction discussed above and other adjustments on selected line items of our previously reported consolidated statement of operations the three and nine months ended September 30, 2015.

-The following tables present the effect of the correction discussed above and other adjustments on selected line items of our previously reported consolidated balance sheet at June 30, 2016 and 2015, respectively.
+The following tables present the effect of the correction discussed above and other adjustments on selected line items of our previously reported consolidated balance sheet at September 30, 2015.

 The entire disclosure for reporting accounting changes and error corrections.
 It includes the conveyance of information necessary for a user of the Company's financial information to understand all aspects and required disclosure information concerning all changes and error corrections reported in the Company's financial statements for the period.